irmiller22/tamagotchi/best-practices/databases/session-and-transactions.md

 On the `COMMIT`, the connection status has changed from `idle_in_transaction` to `idle`.
 This outcome the same for `ROLLBACK` as well.
 We can safely close out the session without any concern for data loss.

+## Best Practices

-> Best Practices to keep in mind
+The following are simple, high-level best practices to keep in mind when using database sessions.

 1. When using SQLAlchemy model properties for read-only purposes, `expunge` the session objects.